jhsoftware/OwnCDN-Docs/docs/ui_settings.md

 Name of this OwnCDN instance.
 Defaults to the computer name.

-## New UI Password

-Enter a value to change the UI password.
-Leave blank to not change.

 ## Time zone

 The time zone used to display dates / times in the UI.